Luxembourg Armed Forces: Recent international operations

 Luxembourg started financially supporting international peacekeeping missions in 1991, citing the Persian Gulf War, Rwanda and in Albania.
 Luxembourg has been deploying military personnel for peacekeeping missions since 1992.

-Luxembourg has contributed troops to the UNPROFOR from April 1992 to August 1993, deploying in total 40 military personnel in a Belgian bataillon.
+Luxembourg has contributed troops to the UNPROFOR from April 1992 to August 1993, deploying in total 40 military personnel in a Belgian battalion.
 In 1996 Luxembourg contributed to IFOR missions in former Yugoslavia in a multinational transport company.
 This was followed by a small contingent in the NATO SFOR mission in Bosnia and Herzegovina, completing 9 personnel rotations.
 The Luxembourg Armed Forces were integrated into the Multinational Beluga Force under Belgian command.

 Luxembourg has contributed over 18 years in NATO KFOR, totalling 1200 military personnel.
 Luxembourg deployed a reconnaissance platoon first from 2000 to 2006 under Belgian command and from 2007 to 2011 under a French detachment.
 From 2011 to 2017 Luxembourg was subordinated to the headquarters in Pristina, collaborating with an Austrian reconnaissance company.

 Together with Belgium, Luxembourg contributed military personnel to UNIFIL in Lebanon from 2006 to 2014.

 Over 35 rotations, Luxembourg troops have been deployed to Afghanistan from 2003 to 2014 to support ISAF in Kabul and Kandahar.
 The army has also participated in humanitarian relief missions such as setting up refugee camps for Kurds and providing emergency supplies to Albania.
 Furthermore, Luxembourg participated in the RSM in Mazar-i-Sharif from 2015 to 2021 and provided evacuation support during the August 2021 Taliban offensive in Kabul.

 The Luxembourg Armed Forces have also been active in Africa, supporting the EU Security Reform Mission in the Democratic Republic of the Congo (EUSEC RDC), the EU Military Operation in Eastern Chad and North Eastern Central African Republic (EUFOR Chad/CAR), following with the MINURCAT.
 From 2013 to 2022 Luxembourg provided support to EUTM in Mali.

 Luxembourg is also active in the NATO eFP, contributing logistical and satellite transmission support in Lithuania since 2017.